 The following businesses will fall in the broader family of Bar’s & Restaurants.
 If you own a business that is any of the below you may want to read through the end and see what risks your business is facing:

-what are the essential coverages that will protect your financial risk and liabilities, and what is the list of those coverages?
+Second, below are the list of coverages that are essential and will protect your financial risk and liabilities:

 - Invasion of Privacy.